annieying/OpenParliamentAnalyses/json-downloaded/README.txt

 end of the string, (i.e., http://api.openparliament.ca/politicians/stephen-harper/?format=json).
 This JSON file corresponding to Harper is in data/politicians/ if you unzip data.tar.gz.

-Unfortunately the information here is a bit dated as they are downloaded on Sept 24, 2014.
-The next step will be to download the most update-to-date information.
+The data was downloaded on June 18, 2014.